 The Unsung Hero Awards 2018 – A Night To Remember!26th February 2018

 The Unsung Hero Awards 2018 are now over and what an unbelievable night it was!
-We welcomed guests from all over the country, from CEO’s and CIO’s, to non-medical staff in positions that can be less visible.
-Many of these individuals left winners and we know will look forward to placing their trophies on their mantelpieces, or work desks from today.
+We welcomed guests from all over the country, from CEO’s and CIO’s, to Non-Medical staff in positions that are less visible.
+Many of these individuals left winners and we know all will look forward to placing their trophies on their mantelpieces, or work desks.

 From everyone at The Unsung Hero Awards: we want to thank you from the bottom of our hearts for making this year’s event one to remember!

-As we welcomed guests to The Whitworth Suit on Friday night, it became quickly apparent that the level of anticipation and excitement in the room was high.
+As we welcomed guests on Friday night, it became quickly apparent that the level of anticipation and excitement in the room was high.
 Friendly faces were all around, with guests constantly commenting on how much they had been looking forward to the event.
-Many guests also mentioned that they were humbled to have been nominated, and that in their minds they were already a winner.
+Many guests also mentioned that they were humbled to have been nominated, and that in their minds they were already a ‘winner’ for just being nominated.

 The 2018 Unsung Hero Awards were officially opened by the Mayor of Greater Manchester – Andy Burnham.
 Mr Burnham was highly enthusiastic about the awards and the NHS in general, recounting how growing up his mother was a GP Receptionist.
 MP for Leigh Jo Platt, also in attendance, was supportive of the notion of celebrating members of staff who work hard in their positions to make positive change.
 Jo herself has raised through the ranks of government to become Leigh’s first female MP.

 The night continued an a high-note when our guests sat down to a luxurious three course meal and were treated to the smooth, melodic voice and musical accompaniment of Jeremy Sassoon; ex doctor turned events musician.
 Jeremy was the absolute professional, playing well-known classic after classic and making sure to interact with the audience to enhance their enjoyment.
-As did our in-house photographer, Colin A. Boulter, who photographed our guests throughout the night and made sure to capture those moments of genuine emotion, that were prevalent from start to finish.
+Our event photographer, Colin A. Boulter, photographed throughout the night and made sure to capture those moments of genuine emotion, that were prevalent from start to finish.

 As the meal drew to a close, Karen Jackson, former CEO of Southport and Ormskirk hospital, gave a moving speech on the importance of non-medical staff within the NHS.
-She recounted her time when she was CEO of a trust and worked with a cleaner, scrubbing toilets and walls.
-She noted, sadly, how differently she was treated by members of the trust; compared to when she returned to the hospital the next day dressed in her typical managerial clothes.
+She recounted her time when she was Trust CEO and worked with a cleaner, scrubbing toilets and walls dressed in scrubs and barely recognisable to her staff.
+Karen noted, sadly, how differently she was treated by members of the trust; compared to when she returned to the hospital the next day dressed in her typical managerial clothes.

 The speech was apt timing as it led directly into the awards themselves; arguably the high-light of the night with winner after winner showing surprised appreciation and gratitude for their award.
 We are proud to announce the following teams and individuals as the official winners of the 2018 Unsung Hero Awards.

 After the awards concluded, so did the night, with drinking, socialising and networking.
-The end of the event was also a first for many people: a first to interact with a wide-range of attendees from all different backgrounds and walks of life.
-There were members of our sponsor organisations; from multinational companies such as Barclays and Cerner, socialising with CEO’s of trusts, such as The Robert Jones and Agnes Hunt Orthopaedic Hospital, Liverpool Women’s NHS Foundation Trust and York Teaching Hospital NHS Foundation Trust.
-In the mix were also employees from these hospitals, ranging from managerial positions – Directors, HR Managers, Marketing Managers; to Porters and Cleaners, Security Guards, Receptionists and members of Play Teams.
+The end of the event was also a first for many people: a first to interact with a wide-range of attendees from different backgrounds and walks of life.
+There were members of our sponsor organisations present; from multinational companies such as Barclays and Cerner, socialising with CEO’s of trusts, such as The Robert Jones and Agnes Hunt Orthopaedic Hospital, Liverpool Women’s NHS Foundation Trust and York Teaching Hospital NHS Foundation Trust.
+In the audience were also employees from these Hospitals, ranging from managerial positions – Directors, HR Managers and General Managers, to Porters, Cleaners, Security Guards, Receptionists and members of Play Teams.

-The awards would not have been possible to have been put on in the style and to the level that they were, without the generous support of our sponsors.
+The Awards would not have been possible without the generous support of our Sponsors and Partners.
 We are proud to be able to thank the following companies for their time, focus and sponsorship this year:

-- max20 Project Solutions, our Headline Sponsor, also sponsoring the Corporate Functions Category and the Special Mention Award
+- max20 Project Solutions: Headline Sponsor, also sponsoring the Corporate Functions Category and the Special Mention Award

-- Cerner, sponsor of the IT Category, Certificates and Name Cards
+- Cerner: Sponsor of the IT Category, Nominee Certificates and Name Cards

 The Unsung Hero Awards exists as a sign of gratitude for the dedication of non-medical staff to the founding principles of the NHS: to provide universal, equitable, comprehensive, high-quality healthcare that is free at point of use.
 However, more than ideals, the many individuals who were nominated were recognised for their hard work, talent, determination and willingness to go above and beyond.